JeremyRTapawan/SIEM-Home-Lab/README.md

 ## Notes
 This project was conducted in a **controlled lab environment** for educational purposes.
 All systems used private IP addressing and simulated activity only.
-All systems operate within a **private LAN environment** using non-routable IP addressing.